wp-cli/handbook/commands/db/search.md

 # wp db search

-Find a string in the database.
+Finds a string in the database.

 Searches through all or a selection of database tables for a given string, Outputs colorized references to the string.